boostercloud/docs-site/source/includes/_01-your-first-backend-in-10-minutes.md

 - [Conclusion](#10-conclusion)

 ## 1. Create project

+` ``text   <- remove the spaces before the backticks
+$ tree -L2
+.
+|-src
+  |- commands
+  |- events
+  ...
+` ``

-First of all, we need to create a base Booster project
+First of all, we need to create a base Booster project.
+To do so, we will use the Booster CLI, which can be invoked by typing `boost` inside of a terminal.

+Create your new project by typing the following command into your console.
+It will generate a folder with your selected project name.

 `boost new:project <project-name>`